NANA-hq/VerifyNG/README.md

 - beverages
 - household products

-Many consumers cannot easily confirm whether a product is authentic, NAFDAC-approved, or potentially harmful before purchase or use due to
+Many consumers cannot easily confirm whether a product is authentic, NAFDAC-approved, or potentially harmful before purchase or use due to:
 - lack of accessible verification systems
 - low public awareness
 - poor transparency